THIS ART BEGAN BECAUSE OF A DEATH,

 the finicky language of curating art on paper,

-let alone being knowledgeable of watercolor:
+let alone being knowledgeable of aquarela.

-GREAT ARTISTS USED WATERCOLOR
+GREAT ARTISTS USED AQUARELA:

 John Singer Sargent, J. M. W. Turner, Paul Klee, Winslow Homer, Andrew Wyeth, Pablo Picasso, Vincent van Gogh, Paul Cézanne, Georgia O'Keeffe, John James Audubon, Mary Cassatt, and Leonardo da Vinci.
-There are many more.
+There are more.

 KEY PEOPLE BELIEVED IN ME